Dynamics for spherical spin glasses: Gibbs distributed initial conditions: Introduction

-It is also of interest to consider the normalized potential (or Hamiltonian).
-That is, to find the limits of

 Before stating our results, we note that using the replica method, for pure spherical $p$-spin models, \cite{BBM} predicts the resulting limit equations for $(R_N,C_N)$ when starting the Langevin diffusion on $\SN$ at a sample $\bxo$ from $\tilde{\mu}^N_{2\b_0,\BJ}$, for $\b_0 \in (\b_c^{\rm dyn},\b_c^{\rm stat})$ and possibly $\b \ne \b_0$ (see \eqref{def:bc-dyn} for the definition of $\b_c^{\rm dyn}$).
-Building on it, and using again the replica method, \cite{BF} considers in this setting also the limit time-dynamics of the energy $H_N(s)$ and of $q_N(s)$ of the form \eqref{eq:bnq}, taking as $\bxs$ an additional sample from $\tilde{\mu}^N_{2\b_0,\BJ}$ having a prescribed overlap with $\bxo$.
-Further, see \cite{Capone,FFRT2} for simulations and fine predictions of the out-of-equilibrium limit equations of Langevin diffusions initiated at $\b_0 \in (\b_c^{\rm dyn},\b_c^{\rm stat})$, for certain family of non-pure models, \cite{FZ,FFRT1} for such results in case of the $N$-dimensional Gradient flow (namely, $\b=\infty$), and \cite{Sun} for the corresponding evolution of states.
+Building on it, and using again the replica method, \cite{BF} considers in this setting also the limit time-dynamics of the energy

+and of $q_N(s)$ of the form \eqref{eq:bnq}, taking as $\bxs$ an additional sample from $\tilde{\mu}^N_{2\b_0,\BJ}$ having a prescribed overlap with $\bxo$.
+Further, see \cite{Capone,FFRT2} for simulations and fine predictions of the out-of-equilibrium limit equations of Langevin diffusions initiated at $\b_0 \in (\b_c^{\rm dyn},\b_c^{\rm stat})$, for certain family of non-pure models, \cite{FFRT1,FZ} for such results in case of the $N$-dimensional Gradient flow (namely, $\b=\infty$), and \cite{Sun} for the corresponding evolution of states.
 In contrast, to the best of our knowledge \emph{there has not been even a physics prediction of the low-temperature dynamics}, namely, when starting the Langevin diffusion at $\bxo$ drawn from a Gibbs measure within the \abbr{rsb}-phase, as established rigorously in Theorem \ref{thm-uncond} (for generic strictly $1$-\abbr{rsb} mixture, see Definition \ref{def:limit-dyn-low-temp}).